Ian-Blanshard/MP4-Coffee-Shop/TESTING.md

 | Regular customer     | Receive recommendations of products I may be interested in | Purchase products which are recommended for customers who have purchased products which I have | Pass      |
 | Regular customer     | Have exclusive offers for being a regular customer    | Feel valued as a regular customer and make savings                         | Fail      |

 As discussed above due to the time constraints I failed to implement the offers specific to certain users.
 I did manage to implement the offers feature in which the site superuser could add/ remove promotions from products and am please with managing to build this.
-In a future build expanding this feature to be able to target specific customers would be a nice way to imporve this feature.
+In a future build expanding this feature to be able to target specific customers would be a nice way to improve this feature.
 ***

 #### Testing for Site Admin